 To summarize, here is a video of the 10 things you need to know when working in the UAE:

 DISCLAIMER: The list presented above is for information-sharing purposes only.
-To know more about working in the UAE, you may contact the Ministry of Human Resources and Emiratisation (MoHRE) through the following:
+To know more about working in the UAE, and should be used as a tip.
+If you have any legal cases, please contact proper authorities.
+You may contact the Ministry of Human Resources and Emiratisation (MoHRE) through the following:

 Contact Number: 800-66473 / 800MOHRE